microsoft/azuredevopslabs/labs/tfs/agile/readme.md

 **Important note**:

 This lab requires you to use the default state of the virtual machine, before any modifications are made to work items or source in TFS.
-If you followed the "Working with the Visual Studio 2017 ALM Virtual Machine.docx" instructions you should already have a snapshot/checkpoint of the virtual machine before working with it for the first time.
+If you followed the **Working with the Visual Studio 2017 ALM Virtual Machine.docx** instructions you should already have a snapshot/checkpoint of the virtual machine before working with it for the first time.
 Apply this snapshot/checkpoint before starting this lab.

 # About the Fabrikam Fiber Scenario